 “What do you know about Asimov, Isaac?”

 One day in September Milena arrives early for work and hears a somewhat unexpected sound from the office next door.
 It sounds like laughter.
-She guesses that the Remi girl is trying out some new algorithms, and decides to surprise her with a honking horn she picked up from Bizmagic on her weekend trip to Tallinn.
+She guesses that the Remi girl is trying out some new neural network thins – that sort of thing usually amuses her – and decides to surprise her with a honking horn she picked up from Bizmagic on her weekend trip to Tallinn.
 She slams the door open and is greeted by a very strange scenario.
 The robot and the woman both lay on the floor.
 She with a book in her left hand and, it, he, wearing nothing but the lab coat and a pair of ladies’ panties, next to her and, literally, rolling on the floor laughing, with the woman’s right hand in the vicinity of his waist.

 “What the hell is going on here, June?”